p10rahulm/your-static-website/content/docs/understand_static_sites/static_generator_example_hugo.md

 4. Check your website
     - If you have correctly configured your DNS(say godaddy) and github (or any other host), you should immediately see the new post on the website.

+If you need more information on Hugo, these [set of videos](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3) on Hugo are an excellent resource to start your understanding.
+I found it took me a few hours to go through, but it saved me many more hours later.
+Do this when you get the time.

+After this attempt to go through the [Hugo docs](https://gohugo.io/getting-started/).
+This is a good reference, but i didn't find it to be a good read through.
+Both of these are required for templating, but hopefully we can make it through to creating a website without modifying the templates without use of these.

-We are (almost) ready at this stage to ask the question -  So how do I implement a static website with Hugo.
+So that's that.
+Are you (almost) ready at this stage to ask the question -  So how do I implement a static website with Hugo?
+If so, jump right in to the next part of this tutorial:  [How to implement a website in 10 steps](/docs/create_your_website/implement_static_website_godaddy_github/).